 Valcanale in Roman times

-Located in Camporosso, near the Vicinia headquarters, the Antiquarium is a small museum that testifies the Roman Empire’s presence in Valcanale.
+Located in Camporosso, in the Vicinia building, the Antiquarium is a small museum that testifies to the presence of the Roman Empire in Valcanale.
 It documents the ancient history of Camporosso in Roman times, as one of the customs stations located along the road from Aquileia, through the Valcanale, leading to Virunum (Zollfeld), a critical Noriker centre.

 The exhibition space contains the most important relics found in the area.
 One room is entirely dedicated to Mitra.
 A real Mitreus is recreated through the works uncovered (dating from the 2nd to the 4th-century AC.).